-This is a major reason why we retired the discounted renewal program.
+This is a major reason why the discounted renewal program was retired.

 Who is doing full-priced renewals?

 Actually WordPress businesses of all sizes no longer offer renewal discounts.
-If anything we are late to the game…
+If anything LearnDash was late to the game…

 Off the top of my head: